elfmaster/shiva_blogposts/shiva_introduction.md

 **Goal of the patch**:  Re-package the packet so that it only has a single 6-byte header at the beginning followed only by PDU's.
 The initial packet header should account for the updated packet length; once the sub-headers are removed the length will have decreased.

+#### Illustration 1.19: NASA ground-control patch example

 ![nasa_patch3](https://arcana-research.io/static/nasa_patch3.png)

+#### The NASA ground-control patch above illustrates

+* Symbol interposition on global function `processSciencePacket()` from the `science_dp_integrated` binary
+* The ability to write rich and fully symbolic C code that re-packages the network packet stream
+* The use of the `SHIVA_HELPER_CALL_EXTERNAL` macro for calling the original version of a function

 ### Other NASA patches for GroundControl problem